YEAR-END COUNTDOWN

 Step 3: Claim dependents and other credits (optional)

 If your employee has dependents, they will complete this section.
-Single taxpayers with an income of $200,000 or less ($400,000 if married filing jointly) are now eligible for the child tax credit as a result of the TCJA as well.
+Single taxpayers with an income of $200,000 or less ($400,000 if married filing jointly) may be eligible for the child tax credit.

 Step 4: Other adjustments (optional)